 Our work with dementia

-In November 2017, we launched ourselves as a dementia-friendly organisation.
+In 2017, we launched ourselves as a dementia-friendly organisation.
 We had a plan to embed consideration of dementia across the organisation.

-Results showed that around 11% of residents in our Retirement Housing properties and 24% in Extra Care have either a diagnosis of dementia or a suspected cognitive impairment.
+Results from an internal survey showed that around 11% of residents in our Retirement Housing properties and 24% in Extra Care have either a diagnosis of dementia or a suspected cognitive impairment.